 The Association maintains a standby loan guarantee agreement with Farmer Mac, a separate entity of the Farm Credit System, to guarantee a pool of loans.
 Under the terms of the agreement, Farmer Mac is obligated to purchase loans that default and limit the Association's maximum loss potential to \$4,000.
-This standby guarantee agreement reduced the Association's risk caused by concentrations in certain industries and certain affiliated parties.
-As of December 31, 2018, the balance of loans guaranteed in this pool was \$22,004.
-The balance of loans guaranteed in this pool for years ended in 2017 and 2016 was \$39,379 and \$58,123, respectively.
-The Association added additional loans to the pool during 2017.
-No losses have been recognized on the Farmer Mac pool in 2018, 2017 or 2016.
+This standby guarantee agreement reduces the Association's risk caused by concentrations in certain industries and certain affiliated parties.
+At December 31, 2019, the balance of loans guaranteed in this pool was \$12,712.
+The balance of loans guaranteed in this pool for years ended 2018 and 2017 was \$22,004 and \$39,379, respectively.
+No losses have been recognized on the Farmer Mac pool in 2019, 2018 or 2017.

 The Association also utilizes government guarantees to help reduce risk on individual loan relationships and to help manage concentration risk.
-As of the year ended December 31, 2018, the balance of loans secured by a government guarantee was \$49,342.
-The balance of loans secured by a government guarantee for the years ended in 2017 and 2016 was \$57,558 and \$64,498, respectively.
+At December 31, 2019, the balance of loans secured by a government guarantee was \$45,403.
+The balance of loans secured by a government guarantee for the years ended 2018 and 2017 was \$49,342 and \$57,558, respectively.